 Fire ant is a popular term for numerous ant species in the genus Solenopsis.
 However, in the genus of approximately 200 species of Solenopsis found around the globe, these Fire Ants are in a minority.
 The Solenopsis are classified under stinging ants and also include Tropical fire ants and ginger ants.
 The light brown color of these Fire ants makes them well-known as Red ants.
-This is the reason for which many ants in further genera are being called by their color.
+This is the reason why many ants in further genera are being called by their color.

 The United States own a large number of red ant species.
 There are the times when people of US do not know the name of an ant species, and they call them as red ants due to their color.
 However, these red ants are actually red imported fire ants.
 They are often called as RIFA (short for red imported fire ant) by their initials.
 In Spain, they are called “Hormiga Fuego” or “Hormiga Colorada,” while in Portuguese they are known as “wash foot ant,” “Formiga De Fogo” and “Formiga Lava-Pé”.